 - Expand the groups to show the individual devices and their status.

-The Exception category, allows you to identify and monitor these types of “special” devices.
+The Exceptions category allows you to identify and monitor these types of “special” devices.
 By identifying a device as an exception, Automox continues to manage these devices, but does not include any errors from these in the Needs Attention category statistics.
 This way you can continue to manage and monitor these special devices without having failures caused by these devices skew any of your reporting or metrics.
 You can mark a device as an exception from the Device Details page.
-For information about marking a device as an exception, refer to Endpoint Details in the Device Details description.
+To do this, toggle the Exception switch between Yes and No.